arachnist/xmpp-rs/xso/src/from_xml_doc.md

 | [`extract`](#extract-meta) | Map the field to contents of a child element of specified structure |
 | [`text`](#text-meta) | Map the field to the text content of the struct's element |

+#### Field order

+Field order **matters**.
+The fields are parsed in the order they are declared (for children, anyway).
+If multiple fields match a given child element, the first field which matches will be taken.
+The only exception is `#[xml(element(n = ..))]`, which is always processed last.

+When XML is generated from a struct, the child elements are also generated in the order of the fields.
+That means that passing an XML element through FromXml and IntoXml may re-order some child elements.

+Sorting order between elements which match the same field is generally preserved, if the container preserves sort order on insertion.

 ### `attribute` meta

 The `attribute` meta causes the field to be mapped to an XML attribute of the